Microb-vn/PoShMediaNames/README.md

 # PoShMediaNames

-A set of powershell scripts to easier organize/standardize you photo and video file library based on the picture and video filenames.
+A set of powershell scripts to easier organize/standardize your photo and video file library based on the picture and video filenames.

 I developed this because of a personal desire to standardize my photo and video library.
 These scripts helped me to organize my pictures and videos based on the filename, which - after runnning the main script - includes the date and time the media is created in the filename in a standard format.
 This makes the media more easy to organize and sort.
 Amongst other things, it resolves the issue that when you have multiple imaging devices that use different file naming standards to store their photos/videos: this set of scripts wil help you to convert all filenames to one common date&time filename standard.